HugoXOX3/CS2halt-instantly/README.md

 # CS2halt-instantly
-A halt instantly config for cs2
+A Halt Instantly Config for CS2

 ---